gvnmcg/Concurrent-Graph-Simulation/readme.md

 # Mobile Agents Simulation

-This java program is to simulate the spread of a fire across many interconneted nodes, and to test the "Mobile Agents" that monitor and attach themselves to each node.
+This java program is to simulate the spread of a fire across many interconnected nodes, and to test the "Mobile Agents" that monitor and attach themselves to each node.

 ## Getting Started